COVID-19: Worker Resources

-- Donate blood: Blood banks around the state are concerned about an upcoming shortage.
+- Donate blood: Blood banks around the state are concerned about shortages.
 Check out locations near you to donate blood.

 - Find out where you can volunteer: Mile High United Way is in need of volunteers to support our community.
-Check out their website for ways to get involved.
+Check out the website for ways to get involved.

 - Learn how to stay healthy while volunteering: Check out Spark the Change Colorado for tips.

-- Volunteer with The Salvation Army: Find out how you can support an organization that is supporting COVID-19 response and recovery across the State of Colorado.
+- Volunteer with The Salvation Army: Find out how you can volunteer to support COVID-19 response and recovery across the State of Colorado.